AiGarnet/garnet-compliance-saas/backend/WAITLIST_API_README.md

 - The API automatically creates and modifies the database table structure based on the form fields you submit
 - Email validation is performed on the server side
 - Duplicate emails are rejected with a 409 Conflict status
+- CORS is configured to allow requests from the Netlify site

 For more detailed documentation, please refer to the [full API documentation](./WAITLIST_SERVER.md).